corina-burri/gsc-index-alert/README.md

 I added a non-existent URL to confirm that the script is working in case all URLs are indexed.

-3. **Add your Google OAuth credentials**
+3. **Enable Google Search Console API and add your Google OAuth credentials**

-4.
-This script uses Google's OAuth.
+This script uses Google Search Google API and Google OAuth.
 For full instructions on enabling the Google Search Console API and creating `credentials.json`, see the walkthrough on the [blogpost](https://www.corinaburri.com/gsc-index-alert/) in the section [_Enable Google Search Console API on Google Cloud_](https://www.corinaburri.com/gsc-index-alert/#4-enable-google-search-console-api-on-google-cloud).

 Place your own credentials file named `credentials.json` in the project folder.
 Do not share this file publicly.